quat1024/apathy/docs/2.x/readme.md

 ## `MOBS.md`

-Documents the config options in `config/apathy/mobs.cfg`.
+Documents the config options in `config/apathy-mobs.toml` or `config/apathy/mobs.cfg`.
 This file configures the main "is X allowed to attack Y" rule.

 ## `GENERAL.md`

-Documents the config options in `config/apathy/general.cfg`, which control details of how the mod works and debugging options.
+Documents the config options in `config/apathy-general.toml` or `config/apathy/general.cfg`, which control details of how the mod works and debugging options.

 ## `BOSS.md`

-Documents the config options in `config/apathy/boss.cfg`, which control parameters of the Ender Dragon and Wither boss sequences.
+Documents the config options in `config/apathy-boss.toml` or `config/apathy/boss.cfg`, which control parameters of the Ender Dragon and Wither boss sequences.

 ## `JSON.md` (✨ contains new content in 1.18 ✨)